ECB to chart steady course even as the outlook dulls

 By Balazs Koranyi and Francesco Canepa

-FRANKFURT, Jan 21 (Reuters) - The European Central Bank will keep its easy money policy unchanged on Thursday but hold the door wide open to further stimulus as the spreading second wave of COVID-19 dims an already weak outlook.
+FRANKFURT, Jan 21 (Reuters) - The European Central Bank is widely expected by analysts to keep its easy money policy unchanged on Thursday but hold the door wide open to further stimulus as the spreading second wave of COVID-19 dims an already weak outlook.

 Having extended stimulus well into next year with a massive support package in December, ECB policymakers are keen to pass the baton to governments and fiscal policy to keep the euro zone economy afloat until normal business activity can resume.